donbowen/loan_default_pipeline/README.md

 ### Overview Objective Process Results
- - This secion gives the overview of the project, the process the team took to build the model, and the result
+ - This section gives the overview of the project, the process the team took to build the model, and the result

  ### Custom Machine Learning Model Builder
  - Allows the user to build their own classification model to predict the risk of a credit default